Locations:

 How are premature atrial contractions diagnosed?

-Usually your blood pressure is normal with premature atrial contractions, so sometimes it’s possible for a physician to miss premature atrial contractions during a physical exam.
+Usually, your blood pressure is normal with premature atrial contractions.
+It’s possible for a healthcare provider to miss premature atrial contractions during a physical exam.
+This is because they may not happen during the exam.

-If you're experiencing premature atrial contractions, your provider may want to order:
+If you’re having premature atrial contractions, your provider may want to order:

-• Electrocardiogram (EKG): If it’s normal, you may not need any other test.
+• Electrocardiogram (EKG).
+If your heart rhythm reading is normal, you may not need any other test.

 Management and Treatment